fabiangunzinger/causal-inference-notes/_todo.md

 # todo

-- Write appendix files to summarise relevant content from each of the following (get info from as many sources as I need in order to have all I need for stats of experiments):

-  - [ ] athey2017econometrics
-  - [ ] imbens2015causal
-  - [ ] aronow2013class as relevant
-  - [ ] abadie2020sampling as relevant
-  - [ ] freedman2008statistical

 - Based on appendix files, create stats of online experiment.
 Start with unbiasedness and variance of diff-in-means estimator for online experiments.
 The relevant framework for derivations of unbiasedness and variance of diff-in-means estimator for online experiment is BRE, which is not straightforward.
 So I first do CRE, and then adapt.
     - [ ] CRE finite sample case
-    - [ ] CRE super-population case
     - [ ] BRE finite sample case
-    - [ ] BRE super-population case
     - [ ] Use the derivations for book, but also think about paper (check with Max for relevant outlet if needed)

+- [ ] Discuss why we need potential outcomes framework in the first place.
+Why not just compare means? (start with rubin1974estimating)

 - [ ] Add section on testing and CI
 - [ ] Add section on power calculations
     - [ ] Incorporate all metrics types to power calculation (see hesterberg2024power)
     - [ ] Differentiate between relative and abs MDES (default is abs)